 Our Pick – Ecovacs Deebot N79S

 In the lower end section, we reviewed the iLife A8 and the Ecovacs Deebot N79S.
 The iLife brand has consistently created affordable and quality robots.
-They have become one of the most popular robot vacuum (and mop) brands out there for a reason.
+They have become one of the most popular robot vacuum (and robot mop) brands out there for a reason.
 However, the Ecovacs Deebot N79S is by far the greater value pick of these two robots.

 The Deebot N79S comes packed with features and functionality that you generally only find in mid or high-end devices.